alexwlchan/alexwlchan.net/src/_drafts/prismic-validation.md

 *   Which slice types are least used?
     Are there any slice types which are never used?
-    This might start a conversation about why that slice type isn't being used -- maybe it's unnecessary, or there's a modelling error that prevents it from being used.
+    This might start a conversation about why that slice type isn't being used -- maybe it's unnecessary, or it needs some tweaking.

 *   If we've deprecated one slice type and replaced it with another, have we migrated all the old uses?
     Can we safely delete the old slice type?